Devolution

 The Government has also set out an ‘accountability framework’ for all devolved authorities in England, to make sure that they are open and accountable to the communities that they serve.

-Where the mayor will be based
+Where the mayor is based